carceneaux/arsano.ninja/content/post/automate-website-with-travis-ci.md

   - aws cloudfront create-invalidation --distribution-id $CLOUDFRONT_DISTRIBUTION_ID --paths "/*"
 ```

 Looking at the code above, you'll see that Travis-CI is simply being instructed to install the AWS CLI.
-You might be wondering, *but how is aws cli going to authenticate to my AWS environment?* The answer is in the Travis-CI environment variables we created previously.
+You might be wondering, *"but how is aws cli going to authenticate to my AWS environment?"* The answer is in the Travis-CI environment variables we created previously.
 The same ones we created for the S3 transfer, aws cli is able to use as well.

 ## Putting Everything Together